Test-Time Adaptation Induces Stronger Accuracy and Agreement-on-the-Line: OOD accuracy estimation baselines

-\paragraph{Difference of confidence (DOC)-feat} \citet{guillory2021doc} observe that the shift of distributions is encoded in the difference of model's confidences between them.
+\citet{guillory2021doc} observe that the shift of distributions is encoded in the difference of model's confidences between them.
 Based on this observation, they leverage such differences in confidences as the accuracy gap under distribution shifts for calculating the final OOD accuracy.
 Specifically,